mslinn/play26-template/README.md

 The Scaladoc for this template project is [here](http://mslinn.github.io/play25-template/latest/api/index.html)

 ### Try Hub!
-With `hub` and `sbtTemplate` you can create a new SBT project and a matching GitHub project with only two commands.
+With `hub` and `play26Template` you can create a new SBT project and a matching GitHub project with only two commands.
 The setup documented below will supply your GitHub username and password, and will only prompt your for your 2-factor-authentication (2FA) token each time you run it if you set up your GitHub account to use 2FA.